Ashwin7mak/qbui/ui/reuse/client/src/components/dragAndDrop/QbuiDragAndDropReadme.md

 that defined the behavior (actions/state changes) that occur during dragging, hovering, and dropping.
 See "Recommendations" above for more info.

 1. Create a top level component that includes all areas where elements will be dragged and dropped.
+(Example: FormBuilderContainer)
     - `import {DragDropContext} from 'react-dnd';` and `import TouchBackend from 'react-dnd-touch-backend';` at the top of the file
     - Export the React element as a DragDropContext: `DragDropContext(TouchBackend({enableMouseEvents: true, delay: 30}))(YourReactElement);`
     - Be sure to use the TouchBackend as we need to support touch devices (not necessarily small breakpoint, e.g., Surface Pro)
     - If you want tokens to be displayed during dragging, use the `<BuilderCustomDragLayer />` inside your component.
         - You may need to extend the types in the `renderItem` method to determine the icon and text of the field token.

 2. The current XD specs have a left panel with a list of elements that can be dragged onto the main area.
+(Example: NewFieldsMenu)
     - Create a <ListOFElements> that will hold all of the elements
     - Pass in your top level draggable component as the `renderer` (prop)
     - In the array of elements, you can specify an `alternateRenderer` on the child elements if a particular item